visgl/luma.gl/docs/event.md

 ### Syntax:

-    LumaGL.Events.create(app, options);
+    Events.create(app, options);

 ### Arguments:

-1. gl  - (*object*) A WebGL context.
+1. gl  - (*WebGLRenderingContext*) A WebGLRenderingContext object.
 Events are handled for the context's canvas element.
 5. options - (*object*) An object containing the following options:

 ### Options: